farpoke/badge-2025/assets/files/README.txt

 * There are, of course, some exceptions to the rule, where, due to the nature of the challenge and/or flag, the leading "gbgay{" and trailing "}" have been omitted.
-For example, there are two short codes hidden on the badge PCB itself that have strict space constraints, one specific challenge that omits them for similar reasons.
+For example, there are two short codes hidden on the badge PCB itself that have strict space constraints.